-Spend a few hours and discover the incredible legacy of an ancient people.
-Montezuma Castle National Monument.
+Spend a few hours and discover the incredible legacy of an ancient people at Montezuma Castle National Monument.

-A self-guided, 1/3-mile loop trail leads you past an incredible 5-story cliff dwelling, through a beautiful sycamore grove and along spring-fed Beaver Creek, one of only a few perennial streams in Arizona.
+Here, you take on a self-guided, 1/3-mile loop trail that leads you past an incredible 5-story cliff dwelling, through a beautiful sycamore grove and along spring-fed Beaver Creek.

 Completing the activity takes some time but the rewards are tremendous.
 Junior Rangers earn a shiny badge and certificate!

 So get ready to step back in time and really feel what life would have been like all those years ago - we imagine quite different to your lives today!

 History has never been so fun!